R – Concatenate Strings

 collapseis an optional character to separate the results

-While concatenating strings in R, we can choose the separator and number number of input strings.
-Following examples demonstrate different scenarios while concatenating strings in R using paste() function.
+While concatenating strings in R, we can choose the separator, concatenate any number of input values, and combine character vectors into one string when required.
+The following examples demonstrate different scenarios while concatenating strings in R using paste() function.

 In this example, we will use paste() function with default separator, and concatenate two strings.